Raid at Cabanatuan: Planning and preparation

 On October 20, 1944, General Douglas MacArthur's forces landed on Leyte, paving the way for the liberation of the Philippines.
 Several months later, as the Americans consolidated their forces to prepare for the main invasion of Luzon, nearly 150 Americans were executed by their Japanese captors on December 14, 1944 at the Puerto Princesa Prison Camp on the island of Palawan.
 An air raid warning was sounded so that the inmates would enter slit-trench and log-and-earth covered air-raid shelters, and there doused with gasoline and burned alive.
 One of the survivors, PFC Eugene Nielsen, recounted his tale to U.S. Army Intelligence on January 7, 1945.
 Two days later, MacArthur's forces landed on Luzon and began a rapid advance towards the capital, Manila.

 Major Robert Lapham, the American USAFFE senior guerrilla chief, and another guerrilla leader, Captain Juan Pajota, had considered freeing the prisoners within the camp, but feared logistical issues with hiding and caring for the prisoners.
 An earlier plan had been proposed by Lieutenant Colonel Bernard Anderson, leader of the guerrillas near the camp.
-He suggested that the guerrillas would secure the prisoners, escort them 50 mi to Debut Bay, and transport them using 30 submarines.
+He suggested that the guerrillas would secure the prisoners, escort them 50 mi to Dibut Bay, and transport them using 30 submarines.
 The plan was denied approval as MacArthur feared the Japanese would catch up with the fleeing prisoners and kill them all.
 In addition, the Navy did not have the required submarines, especially with MacArthur's upcoming invasion of Luzon.

 On January 26, 1945, Lapham traveled from his location near the prison camp to Sixth Army headquarters, 30 mi away.
 He proposed to Lieutenant General Walter Krueger's intelligence chief Colonel Horton White that a rescue attempt be made to liberate the estimated 500 POWs at the Cabanatuan prison camp before the Japanese possibly killed them all.
 Lapham estimated Japanese forces to include 100–300 soldiers within the camp, 1,000 across the Cabu River northeast of the camp, and possibly around 5,000 within Cabanatuan.
 Pictures of the camp were also available, as planes had taken surveillance images as recently as January 19.
 White estimated that the I Corps would not reach Cabanatuan until January 31 or February 1, and that if any rescue attempt were to be made, it would have to be on January 29.
 White reported the details to Krueger, who gave the order for the rescue attempt.